GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ---

-## Why does the web use third-party code?
+## The current state of privacy on the web

 Websites use services from other companies to provide analytics, serve video and do lots of other useful stuff.
 Composability is one of the web's [superpowers](https://youtu.be/WnCKlNE52tc?t=930).
 Most notably, ads are included in web pages via third-party JavaScript and iframes.
 Ad views, clicks and conversions are tracked via third-party cookies and scripts.
 That's how most of the web is funded.

-Relevant ads are [less annoying to users and more profitable for publishers](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf) (the people running ad-supported websites).
-Third party ad targeting tools make ad space more valuable to advertisers (the people who purchase ad space on websites) which in turn increases revenue for ad-supported websites and enables content to get created and published.

-Reliable measurement and anti-fraud protection are also crucial.
-Advertisers and site owners must be able to distinguish between malicious bots and trustworthy humans.
-If advertisers can't reliably tell which ad clicks are from real humans, they spend less, so site publishers get less revenue.
-Many third party services currently use techniques such as [device fingerprinting](./#fingerprinting) to combat fraud.

-Ads play a major role in making the internet an easily accessible, open place, but advertising has to work for everyone.
-When it does, it means users can get access to information and great content, creators and publishers can thrive by getting fair compensation for their work, and marketers can connect with people interested in what they have to offer.
-Which brings us to our goal: to evolve the web to better respect user privacy and support a vibrant, thriving ecosystem.

-## The current state of privacy on the web

-When you visit a website you may not be aware of the third parties involved and what they're doing with your data.
+However, when you visit a website you may not be aware of the third parties involved and what they're doing with your data.
 Even publishers and web developers may not understand the entire third-party supply chain.

 Ad targeting, conversion measurement, and other use cases currently rely on establishing stable cross-site identity.
 Historically this has been done by using [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies), but browsers have begun to restrict access to these cookies.
 There's been an [increase  in the use of other mechanisms](https://github.com/bslassey/privacy-budget/issues/6) for cross-site user tracking, such as covert browser storage, device fingerprinting, and requests for personal information like email addresses.